 Is the Ocean warming up?

 Without the Ocean’s currents and the phytoplankton that absorb carbon from the atmosphere, the world would be a much hotter place – and would eventually become too hot for us to inhabit at all.
-And although the Ocean is currently a key player in keeping climate change a little more under control, if its natural system was to break down then it would no longer be able to help us out.
+And, although the Ocean currently plays a fundamental role in keeping climate change a little more under control, if its natural system was to break down then it would no longer be able to help us out.

 Can I help?